MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 This setting is discontinued and replaced with -ScanScheduleOffset as of the January 2022 (version 4.18.2201.X) update to Microsoft Defender Antivirus.

 ### -ScanScheduleOffset
 Configures the number of minutes after midnight to perform a scheduled scan.
 The time on the endpoint is used to determine the local time.
 If you enable this setting, a scheduled scan will run at the time specified.
-If you disable or do not enable this setting, a scheduled scan runs at the default time of two hours (120 minutes) after midnight.
+If you disable or don’t enable this setting, a scheduled scan runs at the default time of two hours (120 minutes) after midnight.

 ```yaml
 Type: UInt32